 The advent of a scheduled commercial air service between the islands came in 1950, when a handful of entrepreneurs founded Air Tahiti, first one of the name, which is unrelated to the current Air Tahiti.
 To begin with, flights were made in a seven-seater Grumman J-4F Widgeon seaplane.
 Its low capacity meant that the need for a second aircraft soon became apparent.
 In 1951, the French ministry for the overseas territories purchased a Grumman Mallard for the territory.
-Little by little, Air Tahiti spread its wings to cover all of the Polynesian islands.
+Little by little, this company Air Tahiti spread its wings to cover all of the Polynesian islands.
 The first sea landing in the Gambier Islands was made on 25 June 1953.
 In October 1953, the first flight to the Marquesas and a sea landing in Taiohae/Nuku Hiva took place.

 In July 1953, Transports Aériens Intercontinentaux (TAI), the commercial operator of the state-controlled inter-island air network, Régie Aérienne Interinsulaire (RAI), asserted its entitlement to the allocation of local transport services, under agreements signed with Air France.
 The territorial government withdrew Air Tahiti's operating licence for the Mallards, in favour of the TAI, and with it, the Air Tahiti emblem disappeared.
 The RAI operated on behalf of the ministry of public works and transport.
 It purchased two Catalina seaplanes to expand the service linking the islands of French Polynesia.
 These orange-liveried aircraft received a registration number with the prefix F-OA, reserved for aircraft operated overseas.

 Gradually, the network continued to expand.
 In 1955, the Austral Islands began to be served by seaplanes, with the opening up of the waters around Tubuai and Raivavae.
 In 1958, the state-controlled "Régie" became "Réseau" (network) Aérien Interinsulaire, and marks the real beginnings of our company.

 The development of runways